Unison (video)

-Unison is the first home video by Canadian singer Celine Dion, released on VHS on 2 July 1991.
-It includes the music videos from her English debut album, Unison (1990).
+Unison is the first home video by Canadian singer Celine Dion, released on VHS on 2 July 1991 by Columbia Records and Epic Records.
+The program presents a selection of music videos from Dion's English-language debut album, Unison (1990), including an alternate version of "Where Does My Heart Beat Now".
+It also includes interview segments filmed at Dion's home.